 What you need

-Important: When you download the Sierra installer from the Mac App Store, it will be saved to your main Applications folder (/Applications); it must be in that location for the procedure below to work.
-However, if you run the installer—say, to install Sierra—from that location, the installer will delete itself after installation finishes.
-So if you plan to run the installer before making your bootable installer drive, first make a copy of the Installer in another folder or on another drive; before creating the bootable installer, move the installer back to the Applications folder.
-(If you’ve read this paragraph too late, and the installer has already deleted itself after an installation, you just need to re-download Sierra from the Mac App Store—via the Purchases tab—before you can make your bootable installer drive.)
+Important: When you download the Mojave installer from the Mac App Store, it will be saved to your main Applications folder (/Applications); it must be in that location for the procedure below to work.
+However, if you run the installer—say, to install the OS—from that location, the installer will delete itself after installation finishes.
+So if you plan to run the installer before making your bootable installer drive, first make a copy of the Installer in another folder or on another drive so you have a safe copy; before creating the bootable installer, move the copy back to the Applications folder.
+(If you’ve read this paragraph too late, and the installer has already deleted itself after an installation, you just need to re-download Mojave from the Mac App Store—via the Purchased tab—before you can make your bootable installer drive.)

 The easiest way is createinstallmedia

 The only real drawback to createinstallmedia is that it doesn’t work under OS X 10.6 Snow Leopard—it requires OS X 10.7 Lion or later.
-But I suspect that the vast (vast) majority of people installing macOS 10.12 Sierra will have access to a Mac running 10.7 or later.
+But I suspect that in 2018, pretty much everyone installing macOS 10.14 Mojave will have access to a Mac running 10.7 or later.

 - Connect to your Mac a properly formatted 8GB (or larger) drive, and rename the drive

 Untitled.
 (The Terminal command I provide here assumes that the drive is named Untitled.)
-Also, make sure that the Sierra installer (or at least a copy of it), called Install macOS Sierra Developer Beta.app (for the developer beta) or Install macOS Sierra Public Beta.app (for the public beta), is in its default location in your main Applications folder (/Applications).
+Also, make sure that the Mojave installer (or at least a copy of it), called Install macOS Mojave.app, is in its default location in your main Applications folder (/Applications).

-- Select the text of the appropriate Terminal command below, and copy it:
+- Select the text of the Terminal command below, and copy it:

 - Launch Terminal (in /Applications/Utilities).